Yahya-Moallim/documentation-website-1/docs/Integration/Server To Server/s2s_apm.md

 ### Apple Pay

+To use the Apple Pay payment method, configure the Wallets setting in the admin dashboard.
+Ensure that the payment provider has confirmed the Apple Pay certificates and verified your domain in the Apple Pay account.

-To provide the payers with the possibility of Apple Pay payments you can connect to the Checkout or work directly via S2S APM protocol.
+To enable payers to make Apple Pay payments, you can either connect to the Checkout page or work directly via the S2S APM protocol:

-If you work via Checkout page you don’t need any additional development on your side.
+**Checkout Page**: No additional development is required on your side.

-If you work via S2S APM protocol, you must pass you must be able to obtain Apple Pay payment token that must be passed in the SALE request.
+**S2S APM Protocol**: You must be able to obtain the Apple Pay payment token and include it in the SALE request.

 Regardless of the protocol you have to make settings in the admin panel and set the following configurations: